 - 1. Aware of basic components of a computer like CPU, memories, input/output & and their organization and solve basic binary mathematical operations using the computer. - 2.
 Apply knowledge of the processor's internal registers and operations. - 3.
-Designing of digital components and logic circuits.
+Realize the cost performance tradeoff in designing memory hierarchy and instruction sets.

-UNIT-I: DATA REPRESENTATION
+UNIT I: DATA REPRESENTATION (10 Periods)